tlee753/tlee753.github.io/_pages/quotes.md

 > "It is our choices that show what we truly are, far more than our abilities."
 - Dumbledore

+> "What we do in life echoes in Eternity."
+- Maximus Decimus Meridius

 ### Sports
 > "If you don't have time to do it right the first time, when will you have time to do it again?"